JakeRoggenbuck/kronicler/README.md

 ## Using Kronicler manually

-It's recommended to first use Kronicler's build-in `capture` decorator.
+It's recommended to first use Kronicler's built-in `capture` decorator.
 However, if you want to write your own capture statements and fetch data yourself, you can use the functions in that come with the Python library.

 ```python
 import kronicler